demesg/HPDrivers/README.md

 `-BIOS` [switch] - Update BIOS to the latest version

-`-DeleteInstallationFiles` [switch] - Delete the HP SoftPaq installation files stored in C:\Temp\HPDrivers
+`-DeleteInstallationFiles` [switch] - Delete the HP SoftPaq installation files stored in .\hpdrivers\

 `-SuspendBL` [switch]  - Suspend BitLocker protection for one restart